rbonvall/una-mezcla-de-cosas/mez.cl/en/scala-typeclasses/index.md

   and none of the code out there in the wild does.
-  Some coder that wants to use our generic function on a type defined by someone else in some other library will have to resort to the adapter pattern.
+  Some coder that wants to use our generic function on a type defined by someone else in some other library will have to resort to have to write some kind of adapter.

-For this particular example,
+For this particular use case,
-we could also put on our lambda-shaped hat and require the comparison function to be passed as a parameter:
+we also could have put on our lambda-shaped hat, requiring the comparison function to be passed as a parameter:

 ~~~~ {.scala}